Balderton History, Family Crest & Coats of Arms

 Early History of the Balderton family

-Another 241 words (17 lines of text) covering the years 1296, 1599, 1628, 1634, and 1663 are included under the topic Early Balderton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Balderton research.
+Another 161 words (12 lines of text) covering the years 1296, 1599, 1628, 1634, and 1663 are included under the topic Early Balderton History in all our PDF Extended History products and printed products wherever possible.

 Balderton Spelling Variations